Abhishek-Deshmukh/Student-Affairs-Website-NISER/src/contents/campus-life.md

 ## Culture

 The culture of NISER is one defined with variety and vibrancy.
 Inter and Intra college cultural fests, festivals and competitions keep the student community on their toes, showcasing the bold and the best.
 The events run into many different genres banking on the novel themes and enthusiastic participation of the many clubs of the cultural committee of NISER.
 Talent, initiative and sheer determination keeps the cultural fuel of our college running and enables us to host our events, competitions and fests.
 NISER also takes great pleasure in extending an active volunteer base to the SPICMACAY and has hosted their events on campus.
-Days of National Importance are also celebrated at the community centre, amphitheatre and SAC to enjoy the festivities together
+Days of National Importance are also celebrated at the community centre, amphitheatre and SAC to enjoy the festivities together.

-## Others

-[Blank for now]